BravoHoseok/Lee-s-Tech-Blog/index.md

 # Welcome to Lee's Embedded Software Research Lab!
 {: .fs-8}

 This is the blog containing knowledge about Embedded Software.
-Hope you find insights for learning Embedded Software.
+Hope you find insights for learning it.
 For my portfolio and linkedin, please click the buttons below.
 {: .fs-6 .fw-300}

 [Linkedin][hoseok-linkedin]{: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }